elugens/hello-javascript/docs/browser-related-questions/browser-document/window-coordinates.md

 ---

-### To move elements around we should be familiar with coordinates.
-What are the two coordinate systems that you should be familiar with?
+### To be able to move components, we must first comprehend coordinates.
+What are the two coordinate systems you should be familiar?

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Most JavaScript methods deal with one of two coordinate systems including the relative to the window and document coordinate systems.
-Relative to the window – similar to position:fixed, calculated from the window top/left edge, we denote these coordinates as clientX/clientY.
-Relative to the document – similar to position:absolute in the document root, calculated from the document top/left edge, we denote them as pageX/pageY.
-When the page is scrolled to the very beginning, so that the top/left corner of the window is exactly the document top/left corner, these coordinates equal each other.
-But after the document shifts, window-relative coordinates of elements change, as elements move across the window, while document-relative coordinates remain the same.
+  <div><strong>Interview Response:</strong> Most JavaScript methods work with one of two coordinate systems: relative to the window and document coordinate systems.
+We indicate these coordinates as clientX/clientY relative to the window — similar to position:fixed, derived from the window top/left edge.
+We identify them as pageX/pageY relative to the document — analogous to position:absolute in the document root, derived from the document top/left edge.
+When the page gets scrolled the bottom, these coordinates equal each other, thus the top/left corner of the window matches the top/left corner of the content.However, as the document moves, the window-relative coordinates of elements change as they travel across the window, but the document-relative coordinates remain constant.
     </div>
   </div>
 </details>